carlosmscabral/demo-appint-veo3/README.md

 - `roles/iam.serviceAccountUser`
 - `roles/firestore.admin`

-**Note**: The script will also automatically attempt to grant the `Cloud Run Service Agent` (`roles/run.serviceAgent`) role to the project's Cloud Build service account.
-The user running the script needs permission to grant this role.
+**Note**: The script will also automatically attempt to grant two permissions to Google-managed service accounts to ensure deployment succeeds:

+- It grants the `Cloud Run Service Agent` (`roles/run.serviceAgent`) role to the project's **Cloud Build service account**.
+- It grants the `Storage Object Viewer` (`roles/storage.objectViewer`) role to the project's **Default Compute Engine service account**.
+  The user running the script needs permission to grant these roles.

 ## 🚀 Deployment